Ukraine gets gas from Europe after Russia cutoff, volumes plummet

 Ukraine's Energy Minister Yuri Prodan last month blamed Russia's Gazprom of obstructing Ukrainian imports from European countries.

-He said Ukraine first noticed a decline in deliveries from Europe in mid-July and that reverse supplies were running at 7 million cubic meters (mcm) a day versus a possible 18 million.
+He said Ukraine first noticed a decline in deliveries from Europe in mid-July and that reverse supplies were running at 7 million cubic metres (mcm) a day versus a possible 18 million.

 That compares with supplies of 16 mcm per day via reversed flows from the EU in June, including 12 mcm from Hungary, according to Ukraine's state energy company Naftogaz.